sunnyStefi/SolidityExtensivePractice/README.md

-# Extensive Solidity Practice contracts
+# Extensive Practice - Solidity lang

 ### Summary
 This project provides an in-depth exploration of Solidity features and nuances.
 It tests a wide range of cases and combinations to make a comprehensive collection of how most of Solidity elements function.